NicoFlr/my-ledger-api/README.md

 * "**LedgerSQLDatabase**" => Connection string to the SQL Database for the appropriate environment.
 * "**MainOrganizerRoleId**" and "**StaffRoleId**" => id's in the Database of the Main Organizer and Staff organization roles, in the OrganizationRole table.
 * "**AccessExpireMinutes**" => How long a users session can last without any activity

+## 🔼 Deployment to Azure

+This API currently hosted on Microsoft Azure, and can be accessed via the following link: https://my-ledger-api.azurewebsites.net

+If you want to deploy the project as a static-web-page on Azure, you can follow the [official documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript&pivots=github)